amm926616/hygiene-nerds/README.md

 **Hygiene Nerds** is a beautiful and functional e-commerce platform that focuses on delivering hygiene products with trust, care, and accessibility.
 Built with **React**, **Tailwind CSS**, and a **Spring Boot** backend, it combines modern frontend design with a solid and scalable backend architecture.

-This project also serves as my personal portfolio website, showcasing my ability to build full-stack applications from scratch.
+This project also serves as my personal portfolio project, showcasing my ability to build full-stack applications from scratch.

 ---